Gissio/radpro/docs/devices/FS2011/install.md

-# Installing Rad Pro on FS2011/YT-203B Geiger counters
+# Installing Rad Pro on FS2011/YT-203B Geiger Counters

 This guide explains how to install the Rad Pro firmware on FS2011 and YT-203B Geiger counters.

-## What you'll need
+## What You'll Need

 * **ST-LINK V2 USB dongle** (or compatible clone): Available on [Amazon](https://www.amazon.com/s?k=st-link+v2).
 * **4-pin header**: For the SWD connection.